- This

 the object fascination of the surrealists, in particular the "found

 objects" of Henry Moore.
-Yet this is to miss their literalness, their
+Yet this is to miss their literalness,

 practicality just as many people still miss the point of Duchamp's